scipy-lectures/scientific-python-lectures/advanced/interfacing_with_c/interfacing_with_c.rst

 #.
 Look at the code that SWIG autogenerates, how much of it do you
    understand?
 #.
+Modify the Numpy example such that ``cos_doubles_func`` handles the preallocation for
+   you, thus making it more like the Numpy-C-API example.
+#.
 Modify the ``cos_doubles``  C function so that it returns an allocated array.
    Can you wrap this using SWIG typemaps?
 If not, why not?
 Is there a workaround for this specific situation?
 (Hint: you know the size of the